WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 - Reindex
 - Undo mark sensitive

+The last two actions are necessary for "undoing" the first two.

 Subclasses must implement a method that returns the list of result identifiers to take the action for.
-Each of the actions will trigger the creation or deletion of corresponding `AbstractDeletedMedia` or `AbstractSensitiveMedia` (renamed as part of requirement 1 from `AbstractMatureMedia`) for each work returned by the `get_result_identifier` methods.
+Each of the actions will trigger the creation or deletion of corresponding `AbstractDeletedMedia` or `AbstractSensitiveMedia` (renamed as part of requirement 1 from `AbstractMatureMedia`) for each work returned by the subclass method.
 The subclasses must also implement some way of tracking all the works affected by the action.

 For the bulk actions list view, the subclass should have a related join table tying the bulk action instance identifier to the result identifiers.
 For the